Generating MCMC proposals by randomly rotating the regular simplex: Simplicial sampling

-\end{proof} Taken together, Lemma \ref{lem:symm} and Proposition \ref{prop:db} assert that the simplicial sampler maintains detailed balance with respect to the target distribution. \begin{thm} If the simplicial sampler's multiproposal is $\pi$-irreducible and absolutely continuous with respect to $\pi(\TTheta)$, then $\pi(\TTheta)$ is the unique stationary and limiting distribution of the Markov chain, and the strong law of large numbers holds. \end{thm} \begin{proof} The result is a simple combination of the sampler's reversibility with respect to $\pi(\TTheta)$ and the aperiodicity that arises from its self-loop, i.e., the ability to set $\TTheta^{(s+1)}$ to $\TTheta^{(s)}$ \citep{tierney1994markov}. \end{proof}
+Fig.~\ref{fig:correctness} provides a stylized visualization of this argument in the $2D$ setting when $\QQ$ represents a 60$^{\circ}$ rotation clockwise about $\TTheta^{(s)}$.
+Taken together, Lemma \ref{lem:symm} and Proposition \ref{prop:db} assert that the simplicial sampler maintains detailed balance with respect to the target distribution. \begin{thm} If the simplicial sampler's multiproposal is $\pi$-irreducible and absolutely continuous with respect to $\pi(\TTheta)$, then $\pi(\TTheta)$ is the unique stationary and limiting distribution of the Markov chain, and the strong law of large numbers holds. \end{thm} \begin{proof} The result is a simple combination of the sampler's reversibility with respect to $\pi(\TTheta)$ and the aperiodicity that arises from its self-loop, i.e., the ability to set $\TTheta^{(s+1)}$ to $\TTheta^{(s)}$ \citep{tierney1994markov}. \end{proof}

+While $\pi$-irreducibility is a major hypothesis of Theorem \ref{thm:first}, we do not formally prove that the simplicial sampler exhibits generally irreducible behavior.
+That said, there are two intuitive reasons for thinking that the sampler produces generally irreducible Markov chains.
+First, the simplicial sampler can return to an arbitrarily small ball around a given state within just two steps with positive probability: the first iteration accepts a state $\lambda$ away from the current state, and the second iteration accepts a state in the neighborhood of the preceding state.
+Second, the simplicial sampler can amble arbitrarily far away from a given state in the manner that a distracted geometry student can walk a compass clear off their desk.
+The need for a formally justified sampler leads us to randomly scale the proposal simplex in Section \ref{sec:gauss}.